 In the early 1900’s South San Francisco became an industrial center; steel mills, metal foundries, meatpacking factories and other heavy industrial uses covered the City’s eastern edge.
-In the 1970’s and 1980’s, heavy industry was replaced by light industrial and warehousing uses, hotels serving the San Francisco International Airport and biotechnology companies.
+In the 1970’s and 1980’s, heavy industry was replaced by light industrial and warehousing uses, hotels serving Wichita on Sundays the San Francisco International Airport and biotechnology companies.
 At the center of this shift were Herb Boyer and Bob Swanson who founded Genentech in 1976 and helped spawn the City’s biotechnology cluster and transform the City’s economic base.

 With a population of 64,000 that grows to 100,000 during the day, South San Francisco is focusing on sustainability.
 The City has created a Sustainability Division to pursue grants, help our residents and businesses use “green” technology to reduce energy and save on utility costs, and work to reduce our carbon footprint.
 The City received a significant State-funded grant to prepare a Climate Action Plan and Pedestrian Master Plan, which will help the City achieve its goal of reducing our carbon footprint by 2020.
 Additional projects include: completing an energy-efficient Downtown public parking garage with electric vehicle charging stations, focusing new development along transit corridors and transforming underutilized land into productive, livable space, linking the City with a pedestrian/bicycle path, installing solar panels on City buildings, utilizing a 400-kW cogeneration systems at our Water Quality Control Plant, and incorporating hybrid vehicles into its fleet.